Diana Lesire Brandmeyer

 3/4 tsp. freshly grated nutmeg

-2 1/4 cups gluten-free all-purpose flour ( I use Jules which has xantham in it, if you don’t have that you’ll need to add xanthm)
+2 1/4 cups gluten-free all-purpose flour ( I use King Arthur Measure for Measure; it has xanthan in it, if you don’t have that, you’ll need to add xanthan)

 1/2 cup sugar and 1 TBSP cinnamon mixed together for rolling

 1. Cream the butter and sugar until soft.
 Add in the vanilla.
-Next add in one egg, mix, now add the other egg and mix.
+Next add in one egg, mix, then add the other egg and mix.

 3. Alternately add the flour mixture and yogurt mixture to the egg-butter mixture.
 Start with flour and end with the flour.
 Scrape the bowl so you get it all.

-4. Scoop about 1/4-1/2 cup of muffin batter and drop it into the a shallow bowl with the cinnamon sugar mixture.
+4. Scoop about 1/4-1/2 cup of muffin batter and drop it into a shallow bowl with the cinnamon sugar mixture.
 Roll the muffin until covered.
-Put into muffin tin.
+Put into muffin tins.
 You should get about 12-14 muffins.

 5. Bake about 20-22 minutes in a 350 degree oven or until pretty golden brown.